Airbnb in Talks to Raise More Debt Amid Global Crisis

 (Bloomberg) -- Airbnb Inc. is in talks with investors to take on as much as $1 billion in additional debt after announcing a $1 billion debt and equity deal Monday, according to people familiar with the matter.

 The travel platform company announced Monday that it was raising $1 billion in debt and equity from Silver Lake and Sixth Street Partners.
-The company is in talks to raise $500 million to $1 billion more by either issuing first-lien debt or a convertible note or selling an equity stake, said the people, who asked not to be identified because the information wasn’t public.
+The company has held discussions about raising $500 million to $1 billion more by either issuing first-lien debt, which would give its holders priority in case of a default, or a convertible note or selling an equity stake, said the people, who asked not to be identified because the information wasn’t public.

-The new deal will also likely consist of different types of debt and could carry a similar interest rate, though it isn’t expected to include warrants, the people said.
+The additional funds would give Airbnb an extra financial cushion as prospects dim for an initial public offering this year.
+The money could help Airbnb weather the economic crisis brought on by the coronavirus pandemic without going public, and could also allow the company to make acquisitions, a strategy it has been weighing, people with knowledge of the matter told Bloomberg last month.

+Raising second lien debt, means that Airbnb has room to take on more senior debt, which it is considering.
+The company could also raise a convertible note or equity instead, the people said.

+As the home-sharing company raises debt, it is canceling a $1 billion credit facility with several banks that is administered by Bank of America Corp.
+Those banks include Morgan Stanley and Goldman Sachs Group Inc., both of which advised on the Silver Lake-Sixth Street transaction, one of the people said.
+A representative for Bank of America declined to comment.

-The deal announced Monday was meant to help the home-sharing company weather the coronavirus pandemic that is devastating the global travel industry, Airbnb said in a statement.
+The deal announced Monday was meant to help the home-sharing company make it through the pandemic that is devastating the global travel industry, Airbnb said in a statement.

 “The new resources will support Airbnb’s ongoing work to invest over the long term in its community of hosts who share their homes and experiences, as well as the work to serve all stakeholders in the Airbnb community,” the company said.